Mitel

 Mitel Networks Corporation is a Canadian telecommunications company.
-The company previously produced TDM PBX systems and applications, but after a change in ownership in 2001, now focuses almost entirely on Voice-over-IP (VoIP) products.
+The company previously produced TDM PBX systems and applications, but after a change in ownership in 2001, now focuses almost entirely on Voice-over-IP (VoIP), unified communications, collaboration and contact center products.
 Mitel is headquartered in Ottawa, Ontario, Canada, with offices, partners and resellers worldwide.

-In April 2018, the company announced it would be bought by an investor group led by Searchlight Capital Partners.
+In April 2018, the company announced it had been bought by an investor group led by Searchlight Capital Partners.
+In March 2025, the ownership of Mitel shifted from Searchlight Capital Partners to its lenders.